mhwdvs/codeblocks-project-generator/README.md

 ## Issues

-- Currently doesn't add any non-code files into the CodeBlocks project, so data files, config files etc. May need to copied in manually
+- Non-code files (such as data files) are not added to binary dirs, so data may not be accessible to your builds by default
 - Default compiler is GCC, with few build arguments given.
 No way to generate for other compilers with this script right now